tatut/elf-lang/README.md

 $             # reference to the 1st argument in function
 $1 ... $9     # reference to the Nth argument in function
-me            # reference current object in methods &foo          # reference to method named foo
+my            # reference current object in methods &foo          # reference to method named foo

 _             # reference to the value of the last statement